Is This the Life We Really Want?: Recording

 Is This the Life We Really Want? was recorded in Los Angeles and London.
 It was produced by the Radiohead producer Nigel Godrich, who met Waters when he produced the 2015 live album Roger Waters: The Wall.
 Though Waters had not heard Godrich's work with Radiohead, they got on well and discussed working together.
 Godrich, a fan of Waters' work with Pink Floyd, was frank with Waters, telling him he found some of his solo work "unlistenable".
 However, he was reassured that Waters "really still had it" after hearing his demo of "Déjà Vu".

 Godrich wanted to create a pared-back album to showcase Waters "the poet".
-He felt Waters' creativity had been invigorated by the Wall Live tour, and that his role as producer was "to push him a little bit".
+He felt Waters' creativity had been invigorated by his recent The Wall Live tour, and that his role as producer was "to push him a little bit".
 He encouraged Waters to make a concise record, reminding him that Pink Floyd's 1973 album The Dark Side of the Moon is only 43 minutes long.
 Unlike most of Waters' work, Waters did not co-produce the record; he said: "[Godrich] did a brilliant job ...
 I sat on my hands with lips zipped.
 You've rented this dog, let it work."
 Godrich used tape loops and found sounds extensively to create segues between tracks.
 He is also credited for arrangement, sound collages, keyboards, guitar, and mixing.